This Tenor Sunrise has the name "Double Back" for a reason that does not catch the eye at first glance.

 special: double back

-You are very welcome to put an order for your individual "double back" in.
+You are very welcome to put an order in for your individual ukulele HERE.

 Termine jederzeit nach Absprache.